-With TouchDesigner VJ Software you are able to create amazing loops that react with different audio sources, including audio files, microphones, external devices and internal audio (stereo mix).
-Watch the video below and start learning how to generate fantastic audio reactive loops for your favorite VJ software using TouchDesigner.
+With TouchDesigner VJ Software, you can create VJ visuals that react with different audio sources: audio files, microphones, external devices, and internal audio (stereo mix).
+Watch the video below and learn how to generate fantastic audio-reactive VJ visuals for Resolume VJ software using TouchDesigner.

 'Cloner Object' for VJing in TouchDesigner

-This node takes the audio signal in the time domain and represents it in the frequency domain (FFT), in this way you can take advantage of a more understandable and usable audio representation, emphasizing the human audible frequency range (20-20000 Hz).
-If you want your visuals to react with a specific frequency range, use an Audio Band EQ, an Audio Filter or an Audio Para EQ between your audio in and your spectrum.
-For low frequencies (kick drum, bass lines, etc.) boost the frequencies starting in 63 Hz, instead, for high frequencies sounds (lead melodies, hi-hat, etc.) try boosting the values below 8000 Hz.
-Some useful links:
+This node takes the audio signal in the time domain and represents it in the frequency domain (FFT).
+In this way, you can take advantage of a more understandable and usable audio representation, emphasizing the human audible frequency range (20-20000 Hz).

 To visuals react with a specific frequency range, use an Audio Band EQ, an Audio Filter, or an Audio Para EQ between your Audio In and your Spectrum.

 For low frequencies (kick drum, bass lines, etc.), boost the frequencies starting in 63 Hz.
 Instead, for high frequencies sounds (lead melodies, hi-hat, etc.), try to increase the values below 8000 Hz.